|FRIDAY, June 17th|

 The ride itself begins at 8:00 am on Saturday.
 The Kalamazoo Pipe Band gets riders off to a thrilling start!
-Participants begin Loop One, 120+ rolling-to-hilly miles through scenic Barry County.
+Participants begin The Day Loop, a rolling-to-hilly 50 miles through scenic Barry County.
 There’s a checkpoint at the southern end of the loop at Delton Kellogg High School, just under 25 miles into the loop.
-After the riders depart, their crews leave on an alternate route to meet their riders at the various Checkpoints.
-Then, the only sounds at Thornapple-Kellogg Middle School are from the Amateur Radio Communications Group, using radios to keep contact with the lead car, the checkpoints, and the two broom wagons – even when cell service fails.
+After the riders depart, their crews can leave on an alternate route to meet their riders at the Delton checkpoint.
+Then, the only sounds at Thornapple-Kellogg Middle School are from the Amateur Radio Communications Group, using radios to keep contact with the lead car, the Delton checkpoint, and the two broom wagons – even when cell service fails.

-Our award ceremony begins at 8:30 am with door prizes from our sponsors.
+Our awards ceremony begins at 8:30 am with door prizes from our sponsors.
 Medals are awarded, and the traditional Siegel Silver bowls are presented to the top-mileage male and female riders.

 While we often hear “I’ll never do that again”, most riders soon begin planning how they can improve on their Personal Best next year!